Supermario78/second-milestone-project/README.md

 I have checked and worked on all the necessary corrections to make sure all my pages where CCS3 And HTML5 approved, I had 9 errors on HTML5 and 12 on CSS3 of which I managed to fix.

-### WEb Broswers
+### Web Browsers

 I have run my project on Firefox, Google Chrome, Brave and Safari and found no issues on desktop mode.

-On Safari mobile view, I did found some issues on the background cards no fliping correctly on click, I managed to fix the page further, as you can see from the picture below.
+On Safari mobile view, I did found some issues on the background cards no fliping correctly on click, I managed to fix the page further, but it could still have a more smoother transition as you can see from the video test below.

 <img src="assets/img/safari-video-test.gif" />